 Variations

 - Traditional cookies: use chocolate chips and the criss-cross pattern.
-The chocolate will be more distributed and the cookie will be more compact (image above).
+The chocolate will be more distributed, and the cookie will be more compact (image above).

-- Less traditional cookies: use chocolate chunks and simply use your finger to barely flatten the cookie portions before baking, and the cookies will have large chocolate puddles and a softer appearance (image below).
+- Less traditional cookies: use chocolate chunks and use your finger to barely flatten the cookie portions before baking, and the cookies will have large chocolate puddles and a softer appearance (image below).

 I tend to go with the chunk variation more often than not.
 But both have the same fantastic flavor.